Lakers: Birthday Boy LeBron James Remains One Of The Best Players In The NBA

 Struggling with knee issues, small forward Elgin Baylor played just nine games for the 1971-72 Lakers and, when faced with a bench role, opted to retire rather than confront the reality of his declining skill set.
 The Lakers would win their sixth NBA title without him that year.
 Point guard Magic Johnson was a year into his second and final retirement after mounting a successful comeback during the 1995-96 season at age 36, transitioning from an All-Star point guard into a reserve power forward after having been retired for four seasons.
 Guard Jerry West was two years into retirement, and one year away from starting his coaching career.
 Shaq was a Cleveland Cavalier.

 Shooting guard Kobe Bryant played his final, 20th season as a 37-year-old, and though fans had voted him into his 18th All-Star game appearance in 2015-16, Bryant was no longer one of the best players in the NBA by any other metric.
 James is signed through the 2022-23 NBA season, during which he will earn $44.5 million.
 He will be an unrestricted free agent in 2023, at age 38, after his 20th season.
-The four-time MVP's son LeBron "Bronny" James Jr. could be eligible to debut in the NBA during the 2023-24 season.
+The four-time NBA MVP's son LeBron "Bronny" James Jr. could be eligible to suit up in the league during the 2023-24 season, and the elder James has long said he hopes to play alongside Bronny.

 Center Kareem Abdul-Jabbar remains the gold standard for past Lakers during their age-37 seasons.
 "Cap" made an All-Star team and won his fourth NBA championship and his second Finals MVP during his age-37 season in 1985.
 He was also named to the All-NBA Second Team.